mattb-sec/Virtualization-Nmap-CSecApps/index.md

-# Accessing SimSpace and Exploring the Virtual Network
+# Accessing SimSpace, Exploring the Virtual Network,and Accessing the win-hunt-10 Virtual Machine

 ## Introduction